oligriffiths/broccoli-demo/README.md

 Now `build & serve`, you should get an alert message saying `Eat your greens` with a nice pale green background.

-And the target `dist` directory should contain:
+The target `dist` directory should contain:

 ```
 assets/app.js